novelrt/NovelRT/Contributing.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [NovelRT Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [admin@novelrt.dev](mailto:admin@novelrt.dev) or message one of the maintainers on Discord.
+Please report unacceptable behaviour to [admin@novelrt.dev](mailto:admin@novelrt.dev) or message one of the maintainers on Discord.

 ## I don't want to read this whole thing I just have a question!!!